 How can we help local businesses?

 People are still welcome to purchase goods while practicing social distancing and hygiene recommendations, along with the community gathering requirements related to COVID-19.
-To-go, curbside, and delivery options are still allowed.

 How can we help those in need?